kareem1925/Ismailia-school-of-AI/first session/README.md

-# Modifier-Session-about-AI

-### Introduction to AI and computational models
+# Introduction to AI and computational models

 In this file you will find all the references and the data that were presented.